-You may get support if you are caring for someone with a mental illness.
+You may get support if you care for someone with a mental illness who is 18 or over.
 You can ask the local authority to assess your needs by asking for a carer’s assessment.
-The local authority can give you support and services if you have ‘eligible needs’.
-This page explains eligible needs, how you can get an assessment, and what support you may get.
+The local authority must give you support and services if you have ‘eligible needs’.
+This section explains eligible needs, how you can get an assessment, and what support you may get.

 - The Care Act 2014 recognises the equal importance of supporting carers and the people they care for.

-- The Care Act gives carers the right to support from their local authority.
+- The Care Act gives carers the right to receive support from their local authority if they have eligible needs.
 You can get this support through a carer’s assessment.

-- A carer’s assessment should look at all your needs, including the things you would like to be able to do in your daily life.
+- A carer’s assessment should look at all your needs.
+This includes the things you would like to be able to do in your daily life.
 Your needs should be written down in a support plan.

 - You can get a personal budget and direct payments from the local authority to pay for services.

-On this page, we will talk about your ‘local authority’.
+In this section, we will talk about your ‘local authority’.
 This is the organisation that manages public services in your area.
 Your local authority is responsible for social care services.
 It can also be called your ‘local council’, or ‘council’.
 We will use the letters ‘LA’ to talk about your local authority.

 What is a carer?

-Carers who have a contract with the person they care for are not normally entitled to help from the LA.
+You might have a contract to provide care to someone on an employed or voluntary basis.
+You’re not generally entitled to a carer’s assessment.
 But there are some exceptions.
 For example, if you give more care than you’re contracted to give.

 Why would I need social care services?

 Giving care and support to someone can have an impact on your life.
 It can affect your mental and physical health.
-You may feel tired, or find it hard to stay in employment or take part in social activities.
+You may feel tired overwhelmed or find it hard to stay in employment or take part in social activities.

 If your role as carer has an impact on your wellbeing, you may be able to get funding or services from your local authority (LA).
 They will look at what services you need by carrying out a carer’s assessment.

-The Care Act has put wellbeing at the heart of carer’s assessments.
-This means that an assessment should focus on your wellbeing in a number of areas.
+The Care Act puts wellbeing at the heart of carer’s assessments.
+This means that an assessment should focus on your wellbeing in several areas.

 What is wellbeing?